-As a part of our overall mission, Civic Lubbock, Inc. is committed to preserving our musical heritage.
-The JI Allison House Project involves the restoration of a landmark building, the boyhood home of Jerry "JI" Allison.
-In this house about 55 years ago, the music was written that launched Buddy Holly and the Crickets to the forefront of a new kind of music - Rock & Roll.
+As a part of our overall mission, Civic Lubbock, Inc. and the Buddy Holly Center are committed to preserving our musical heritage.
+The JI Allison House Project involved the restoration of a landmark building, the boyhood home of Jerry "JI" Allison.
+In this house the music was written that launched Buddy Holly and the Crickets to the forefront of a new kind of music - Rock & Roll.

 Financially, this project would not have been possible without generous grants from The CH Foundation and the Sybil B. Harrington Endowment for the Arts of the Lubbock Area Foundation as well as the efforts of Art Cuevas Construction, the West Texas Home Builders Association and many other vendors who donated their time and materials to this project.

-Additional fundraising efforts are needed, however, to ensure that the project can be completed in late spring/early summer.
+Additional fundraising efforts are needed, however, to ensure that the home can be maintained.
 If you would like to support the preservation of Lubbock's musical heritage, we invite you to purchase an engraved brick or tile.
 The engraved bricks and tiles will be located in the sidewalks surrounding the house.
-Those who purchase a Brick or Tile between now and when the restoration is completed will be recognized as a "Founder."

-To purchase a brick or tile, please print out and complete this Allison House Engraved Brick Form.
+To purchase a brick or tile, please print out and complete the Allison House Engraved Brick Form.
 Please return the completed form along with your payment to:

-The Board of Directors of Civic Lubbock, Inc. feels that this house, which is now located next to the Buddy Holly Center, will add to the appeal of the Buddy Holly Center, the Buddy and Maria Elena Holly Plaza, the West Texas Walk of Fame and the Buddy Holly Statue and will give visitors and the citizens of Lubbock an opportunity to step back in time when music and the world was changing.
+The Allison House, which is located next to the Buddy Holly Center, is a significant addition to the Buddy Holly Center, the Buddy and Maria Elena Holly Plaza, the West Texas Walk of Fame and the Buddy Holly Statue and gives visitors and the citizens of Lubbock an opportunity to step back in time when music and the world was changing.